Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 \subsection{Photographic Appearance Transfer}

-\paragraph{Settings.} Photographic appearance transfer from camera model $a$ to camera model $b$ can be defined as,
+\paragraph{Settings} Photographic appearance transfer from the camera model $a$ to the camera model $b$ can be defined as:

 where $\mathcal{E}_a$ and $\mathcal{E}_b$ indicate two distinct device-aware embeddings of two camera models.
-This process uses inverse module $g$ to inverse the image to XYZ space and then uses forward module $h$ to generate the final image $I_b$.
-Given the absence of prior work, we select a series of global and local color transform methods as baselines, including learnable global color transforms, learnable 3D LUTs (Look-Up Tables), learnable bilateral grids, HDRnet~\cite{gharbi2017deep} and NILUT~\cite{conde2024nilut}.
+This process uses the inverse module $g$ to inverse the image to the XYZ space and then uses forward module $h$ to generate the final image $I_b$.
+Given the absence of previous work, we select a series of global and local color transform methods as baselines, including learnable global color transforms, learnable 3D LUTs (Look-Up Tables), learnable bilateral grids, HDRnet~\cite{gharbi2017deep} and NILUT~\cite{conde2024nilut}.
 We input the camera label as the style code within HDRnet and NILUT for a fair comparison.
-For the first three methods, we train 25 sub-models to accommodate the various transfer mappings required by the 25 possible pairs from the five devices in FiveCam.
-Still, we only need to train a single \methodabbr.
+For the first three methods, we train 25 submodels to accommodate the various transfer mappings required by the 25 possible pairs of the five devices in FiveCam.
+Still, we only need to train one \methodabbr.
 We adopt PSNR and DISTS~\cite{ding2020image} for evaluation.

-\paragraph{Results.} As shown in~\Cref{tab:exp-cam-ri-trans}, our method achieves the best results in terms of the two metrics, demonstrating the effectiveness of our method.
-A visual comparison presented in \Cref{fig:eval-transfer} further illustrates that our \methodabbr achieves results much closer to the ground truth compared to previous methods like HDRnet and NILUT, indicating the superior performance of our model.
-Moreover, our model has good temporal stability without a specific design. \Cref{fig:eval-video-trans} displays frames from the original iPhone video alongside those transferred to emulate the photographic styles of Google and Xiaomi.
-Please refer to the supplementary materials for the video.
+\paragraph{Results} As shown in~\Cref{tab:exp-cam-ri-trans}, our method achieves the best results in terms of the two metrics, demonstrating the effectiveness of our method.
+We adopt DISTS to assess perceptual quality on unaligned original images, leveraging its robustness to structural differences.
+PSNR is computed on warped ground truth images ($I_b^w$), excluding occlusion areas identified by the optical flow method, to measure pixel-level accuracy in aligned regions.
+A visual comparison presented in \Cref{fig:eval-transfer} further illustrates that our \methodabbr achieves results much closer to the ground truth compared to previous methods such as HDRnet and NILUT, indicating the superior performance of our model.
+Moreover, our model has good temporal stability without a specific design. \Cref{fig:eval-video-trans} displays frames from the original iPhone video along with those transferred to emulate the photographic styles of Google and Xiaomi.
+Please refer to the supplementary materials for more details.